 In 1997, the College Board came into one more problem with the name for the SAT; they found that “assessment” is an alternative word for the word “test” which turned the Scholastic Assessment Test into the Scholastic Test.
 So, for the reason this, the College Board altered the exam’s name again to SAT, with “SAT” no longer meaning anything.
 Now the “SAT” is just the SAT.

 Frequently Asked Questions about What Does SAT Stand For?

 Has SAT at all times stood for Scholastic Assessment Test?

 No. From the 20’s up until the early ’90s, SAT stood for Scholastic Aptitude Test.

-Why did the name alteration for the SAT?
+Why did the name alter for the SAT?

 The name Scholastic Aptitude Test was altered to Scholastic Assessment Test